 Whilst being aware of your own body language, it is also important to pay attention to other people’s.
-You can tell a lot about someone by the way their hold themselves, if someone isn’t making eye contact, for example, it could be that they are hiding something, or perhaps that they feel uncomfortable.
+You can tell a lot about someone, by the way, their hold themselves.
+If someone isn’t making eye contact, for example, it could be that they are hiding something.
+Alternatively, perhaps they feel uncomfortable.
 It is worth exploring either of these options in more detail to enhance the quality of your communication.

 Good communication says what needs to be said in as few words as possible.
 No doubt we all know someone who loves the sound of their own voice.
-Having lots to say may seem impressive to some, but droning on to the point where no one is listening, and therefore completely misses any points you might actually be making, is not the sign of a good communicator!
+Having lots to say may seem impressive to some, but droning on to the point where no one is listening.
+Therefore, any points made are completely missed.
+It’s not the sign of a good communicator!

 We all like to feel that we are being heard, and one of the easiest ways to demonstrate you are listening is to evidence empathy.
 Simple things like starting a sentence with the words, “I understand” can be a great way to assure the other person that you have heard what they have said, you have taken it on board, and you will do what you can about their concerns.